The Buy Nothing New Challenge

 Fix what’s broken

 Before thinking, “That’s broken, I need a new one,” consider fixing it first.
-Instead of buying a new bicycle, for instance, look up tutorials online for fixing your old one up.
+You can find a step by step video to fix almost anything.
 You may find that you enjoy using it all the more knowing that you fixed it with your own two hands.

 Buy second-hand